polardev-ui/openengine/README.md

 # OpenEngine

 An open-source multimodal AI engine that extends text-based AI chatbots with voice, vision, and speech capabilities.
+CURRENTLY ONLY AVAILABLE ON MACOS!!!

 ## Overview